Breast cancer survivors

 Can exercise help ease the symptoms associated with memory impairment (fatigue, anxiety, and/or depression) for breast cancer survivors?

 When women enrolled in the study they took surveys that evaluated their level of physical activity, distress, fatigue, and memory impairment.
 They then took the same survey 6 months later.
+A random subset of the participants wore accelerometers to measure their activity.

 The study population of this research study was mostly white (about 97%), highly educated and had high annual household income.
 Because of this, the results of this study may not hold true for all women.
 Additionally, the researchers only had one follow-up after 6 months.
 More work should be done to extend this time period.